Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization II: types of quantization

 \section{Geometric quantization II: types of quantization}

 Roughly speaking, we can consider two kind of polarizations: real polarizations, where the linear space $P$ is characterized by $P=P^*$ (which define what we call Schrödinger quantizations) and holomorphic ones for which $P\cap P^* =0$ (which define what we call holomorphic quantizations).
-Intermediate situations are combinations of those two extreme cases, at least in the finite dimensional setting.
-As the holomorphic case is easier to handle in many ways so we will begin our discussion with it.
+Intermediate situations are combinations of those two extreme cases, at least in the finite dimensional setting, see \cite{woodhouseGeometricQuantization1997} for further details.
+As the holomorphic case is easier to handle in many ways and possesses better analytical properties \cite{alonsoGeometricFlavours2023}, we will begin our discussion with it.